uwlib-preservation/uw-pres/naming-standards.md

 # UW Libraries Media Reformatting Preferred File Naming Conventions

+For reformatted materials, UW Libraries prefers file names that are human readable and self descriptive.
+These names should always provide a clear association between the digital item and its physical source object.

-Preservation audio files created by reformatting projects should adhere to the following naming convention:
+Preservation files created by reformatting projects should adhere to the following naming convention:

 `[MARC Code for collecting institution]_[collection #-collection name]_[item number]_[side/part]`